-To continue to grow and be successful it is vital that your leadership team maintains their edge through continual development.
+To continue to grow and be successful it is vital that your leadership team maintains its edge through continual development.
 The business world is constantly evolving and the leadership team needs to evolve as well to stay on top of their game.

 Time can be difficult to find for leaders to develop and train, and an attitude of “know-it-all” can mean that it is often disregarded by the senior team, yet leading by example is vital.
 To ensure that the leaders buy-in to training and development for themselves, it is worth investing in a bespoke development programme that takes account not only of their challenges and development needs but also of the available time and schedule that will maximise productivity.